21. 8. - 5. 9. 2009

 The end of the year 2008 moved more near and thus also the question, where I could spare my holiday.
 I had traveled the last two years to destinations, for which I did not received (in good time) a radio license.
 This time I wanted to play it safe.

 Thus I brought the CEPT list in agreement with my desire goals and the feasible tourist seasons.
 The intersection lay in South Africa.
 It is true, I was, there already once.
-But now 10 years before the tour goes from Cape Town always along the coast and then via the Kruger National Park to Johannesburg.
+But in 1999 the tour goes from Cape Town always along the coast and then via the Kruger National Park to Johannesburg.
 This time I target as destination the west coast and the north.

 However Rotel Tours also drives along the west coast but then in the north head for Johannesburg.
 Thus I booked this journey.
 Probably it was more likely unusual for a journey, but I hoped it would rain a short time before.
 Otherwise did not have to be seen.